-In this post, we’ll unpack all you need to know about Rules, defining exactly what they are, how they impact us,
+In this post, we’ll unpack all you need to know about rules, defining exactly what they are, how they impact us, the science behind them, how to leverage them and more.

 What Are Rules?